isaacmg/fb_scraper/readme.md

 ```
 3. Note that our messaging system using Kafka is very experimental and there are currently no tests so use at your own risk.

-4. Currently the majority of examples are contained in the Examining data using Spark.ipynb notebook.
-You can open the notebook and specify the name of your CSV.
+4. Currently the majority of examples are contained in the Examining data using Spark.ipynb notebook located in the data folder.
+You can open the notebook and specify the name of your CSV or import the scraper.

 5. Run through the notebook and make any changes/additions you want.
 We are currently working on adding an additional notebook (i.e. Streaming Data using Kafka + Spark Streaming.ipynb) which will include the use of Kafka and Spark streaming, however this is still very raw.

+6. We are also working on automating scraping with Apache Airflow.
+The dags we have created so far are in the dags folder.

 ### Scrape away!